Categories

 Abraham Lincoln Birthplace National Historical Park

 The Abraham Lincoln Birthplace National Historical Park is one of our favorite national parks in Kentucky!
-It’s actually 2 separate sites: Sinking Spring, which Lincoln was born, and Knob Creek, where his family lived for 5 years when he was young.
+It’s actually 2 separate sites: Sinking Spring, where Lincoln was born, and Knob Creek, where his family lived for 5 years when he was young.

 Big South Fork National River and Recreation Area